My cake journey began when a friend asked if I would fly 3,000 miles to bake her wedding cake.

 Although I loved the Inn eventually it was time to find another way to create a business around my passion for baking and decorating.

 For me building this website was the solution.
 Now I can continue to bake and decorate on a small scale and make a living online while lending a helping hand.

 In 2004 I was very excited when the Connecticut Chef's Association gave the "Blue Ribbon" and the "Directors Choice" Award to my fondant design. (pictured below)

 What a feeling of accomplishment that was.
 Now I want to encourage you to feel confident and follow your passion, whether it be to simply bake one special cake, enter a competition or start a business.
 You can do this too.

 My ebooks are designed to help people who are just starting on their cake journey.
-I would love for you to take a peek to see how they has helped so many cake decorators, hobbyists and professionals.
+Take a peek to see how they have helped so many cake decorators, hobbyists and professionals.

 If you don't have the time or the inclination to make your own cake and you're in the New York, Connecticut, Massachusetts area, consider an exclusive one of a kind creation by Wedding Cakes For You.
 See the Gallery See pricing and the mouthwatering choice of flavors.